cloudmesh-community/fa18-523-88/technologies/chapters/tech/htcondor.md

 | keywords | Cluster Resource Management |

+HTCondor was originally developed thru years of research at the University of Wisconsin-Madison's Department of Computer Sciences.
+A division within the department focuses on High Throughput Computing and was successful in deploying a production system internally for the department over 15 years ago.
+It has since grown to be used by organizations spanning industries, governemtn departments and unversities across the world, with installations leveraging a couple workstations all the way up to thousands of workstations.

 HTCondor is a specialized workload management system for compute-intensive jobs.
 HTCondor provides various features like (a) job